Code-Institute-Submissions/joshmclynn-Gardeners_Direct_AugResub/README.md

 * As an Admin, I want to be able to remove products from the shop
 * As an Admin, I want to be able to see users who have purchesed services
 * As an Admin, I want to be able to delete users orders whom have been completed

+Agile methodology-
+* I tried to employ an agile method using a whiteboard where I would wipe off the task that had been completed in relation to the user story subsections.
+Although I tried to stick to it, I did find myself continueing with other tasks before completing the tasks that had been in the correct order

 ## Features
 ### HomePage